The Iconography Guild of St. Theodosia was formed January 2012

 As students of iconography we are responsible to convey prayerfully and correctly the scriptural truth within the icon, according to the canon established by the church.

-Schedule: Note the deviations from "First-Saturdays".
+Schedule: Note the deviations from "Second-Saturdays" when you check the parish website calendar.

 Sat.
 Feb.
 9th: A Double Mini Workshop: Applying Olifa to our finished icons and Drawing frontal and 3/4 faces, Parts 1 and 2.
 9:00 a.m. - 4:00 p.m.
 Potluck lunch!
 Come at 9 if you wish to oil your icons.
 Come anytime during the day to draw.
 Part 1, frontal face, in the morning and Part 2, the 3/4 face, in the afternoon.

 August 5 - 10: Our annual icon workshop week!
 See the iconography workshop page.
+There are only a few places left already.
+Contact Mat.
+Joanna for a registration form as soon as possible.

 September, October, November, December: Wait and see!